Khintchine dichotomy for self-similar measures: Introduction

 For the divergence part, the case $\psi(q)=\eps/q$ was treated by Einsiedler-Fishman-Shapira \cite{EFS11} for missing digit Cantor measures.
 Simmons-Weiss \cite{SW19} then significantly generalized their result, promoting it to arbitrary self-similar measures on $\mathbb{R}^d$ (along with several refinements).

 All the above works focus on specific approximation functions $\psi$.
-Under the sole condition that $\psi$ is non-increasing, Khalil and Luethi \cite{KL23} were able to extend Khintchine's theorem to self-similar measures $\sigma$ on $\R^d$, provided $\sigma$ has \emph{large dimension} and the underlying IFS $(\phi_{i})_{1\leq i\leq m}$ is contractive, rational, and satisfies the open set condition.
+Under the sole condition that $\psi$ is non-increasing, Khalil and Luethi \cite{KL23} were able to extend Khintchine's theorem to self-similar measures $\sigma$ on $\R^d$, provided $\sigma$ has \emph{large dimension} and the underlying IFS $(\phi_{i})_{1\leq i\leq \ttm}$ is contractive, rational, and satisfies the open set condition.
 In particular, they derived Khintchine's theorem for one-missing digit Cantor sets in base $5$.
 With a different approach, based on Fourier analysis, Yu \cite{Yu21} also achieved the convergence part of Khintchine's theorem for general approximation functions, provided $\sigma$ is a measure with sufficiently \emph{fast average Fourier decay}.
 The divergence part was very recently settled by Datta-Jana \cite{DJ24} under similar restrictions, reaching some cases that are not covered by \cite{KL23} such as a $3$-missing digit Cantor set in base $450$.

 All the aforementioned works impose various constraints for the Khintchine dichotomy \eqref{K-dichotomy} to hold for a fractal measure.
-Specifically, none of them establishes \eqref{K-dichotomy} in the case of the middle-thirds Cantor measure advertised by Mahler. \Cref{Kintchine-Cantor} is already innovative in this regard, and goes way beyond this example.
+Specifically, none of them establishes \eqref{K-dichotomy} in the case of the middle-thirds Cantor measure advertised by Mahler. \Cref{Kintchine-Cantor} not only addresses this case, but also significantly extends beyond it.

 {\emph{Other related research topics}}.
 As Mahler pointed out in~\cite{Mahler84}, it is also interesting to investigate \emph{intrinsic} Diophantine approximation on a Cantor set.
 This means asking how well points on a fractal set can be approximated by rational points sitting \emph{inside} the fractal set itself.
 We refer to recent works~\cite{TWW24,CVY24} and references therein for related research in this direction.